Impact of dispersal on the stability of metapopulations: Introduction

-It has been shown that dispersal can affect the stability of a metapopulation through various dispersal behaviors.
-Bascompte \& Sol\'{e} found that increasing density-independent dispersal can destabilize metapopulations \cite{BascompteSole1994}, whereas Hassel \emph{et al.} \cite{Hassel1995}, followed by Rohani \emph{et al.} \cite{Rohani1996} and Jang \& Mitra \cite{JangMitra2000}, concluded that it does not influence the stability of metapopulations.
-Further, it has been shown that under certain conditions, density-dependent dispersal can be destabilizing \cite{Ruxton1996, Silva2001, SilvaGiordani2006}.
-By contrast, it has been argued that a weak coupling between chaotic patches can stabilize the whole metapopulation \cite{Ruxton1994, StoneHart1999} and Ruxton \emph{et al.} subsequently found that costly migration can stabilize metapopulations \cite{Ruxton1997a, Ruxton1997b}.
-This result has been questioned by Kisdi \cite{Kisdi2010}, who shows that costly dispersal can also have a destabilizing influence on metapopulation dynamics, using a specific growth function.
+Bascompte \& Sol\'{e} \citeyearpar{BascompteSole1994} found that increasing density-independent dispersal can destabilize metapopulations, whereas \citet{Hassell1995}, followed by \citet{Rohani1996} and Jang \& Mitra \citeyearpar{JangMitra2000}, concluded that it does not influence stability.
+Further, it has been shown that under certain conditions, density-dependent dispersal can be destabilizing \citep{Ruxton1996,Silva2001,SilvaGiordani2006}.
+By contrast, \citet{Ruxton1994} and Stone $\&$ Hart \citeyearpar{StoneHart1999} argued that a weak coupling between chaotic patches can stabilize metapopulations and \citet{Ruxton1997a} subsequently found that also costly dispersal has a stabilizing effect.
+This result has been questioned by \citet{Kisdi2010}, who showed that costly dispersal can also have a destabilizing influence on metapopulation dynamics, using a specific growth function.

+Dispersal behaviors relating to arrival and settlement of immigrants in new patches can also affect the stability of metapopulations. \citet{Hestbeck1988} suggested that the social fencing of immigrants by patch dwellers can stabilize dynamics by reducing dispersal-induced oscillations.
+Immigrants may also choose not to settle in an overcrowded patch because of increased resource competition; this behavior has been found to stabilize metapopulations \citep{RuxtonRohani1998}.
+Other behaviors such as conspecific attraction of immigrants and settlement facilitation have been argued to influence metapopulation dynamics as well \citep{Ray1991,Alvarado2001}.

-The previous theoretical studies are based on models using specific functional forms, such as the Hassel growth function \cite{Hassel1975, Hassel1995}.
-This restriction of the kinetics in the model is necessary to obtain certain results, such as steady state values.
-However, it is essential to ask in which way the results that have been reported are contingent on the assumption of the specific kinetic laws.
-For example, it has been shown that results concerning the paradox of enrichment in trophic systems are strongly dependent on the specific functional forms used \cite{Gross2004}.
+The previous theoretical studies are based on models using specific functional forms.
+This restriction of the kinetics in the model is necessary to obtain certain results, such as steady state values of population densities.
+However, one may ask how the choice of a specific function affects the results.
+For example, \citet{Gross2004} showed that phenomena such as the paradox of enrichment can be strongly dependent on the particular functional form used in the model. \citet{Kisdi2010} also found that the effect of costly dispersal on stability was dependent on the growth function in use.